 Fate of the Gods Overview

 Fate of the Gods is an extremely challenging quest, so you’ll need to wait until you’re very experienced before attempting it.
-Its official difficulty is Grandmaster, and its official length is Very Long, so you’ll have to spend at least a few hours to get through it.
+Its official difficulty is Grandmaster, and its official length is Very Long, so you’ll have to spend at least a few hours to get through the quest line.
 However, you don’t have to do it all in one sitting, so feel free to log out and come back whenever you need to as just completing this is an achievement.

-This quest technically only has one required quest, which is Missing, Presumed Death.
-However, there are some other quests that I recommend completing first to make sure you have all of the context and information necessary to understand what happens in Fate of the Gods.
+This main quest technically only has one required mission in the quest line, which is Missing, Presumed Death.
+However, there are some other quests that I recommend completing first to make sure you have all of the context, information, and pretty things necessary to understand what happens in Fate of the Gods.
 These quests are:

 - The Firemaker’s curse

 - A Fairy Tale III – Battle at Ork’s Rift